-Companies like Memphis Meats, which have been working on cultured meat for years, dub the facilities where they grow their meat products “carneries” (a play on the word “breweries”).
+Companies like Upside Foods (formerly Memphis Meats), which has been working on cultured meat for years, dub the facilities where they grow their meat products “carneries” (a play on the word “breweries”).
 These facilities contain big metal vats, called bioreactors, with piping installed to circulate a “watery goo” that helps with tissue engineering.
 The “goo” consists broadly of amino acids, fats, vitamins, minerals, proteins, sugars, iron, insulin, oxygen — all of the nutrients needed to encourage cell growth.

 Because so much is still based on modeling, we don’t have hard numbers for environmental impact yet, but some early studies estimate it may create more problems than it solves.